Smoothed Analysis of Learning from Positive Samples: Preliminaries

 \begin{definition}[Polynomial Threshold Functions (PTF)] Given $k\geq 1$, let $\hyP(k)$ be the collection of all polynomial threshold functions of degree-$k$.
 A polynomial threshold function (PTF) of degree $k$ is a function defined by a polynomial $p\colon \R^d \rightarrow \R$ of maximum degree $k$ and a threshold $t \in \R$ in the following sense: $H({p,t})\coloneqq \mathds{1}\sinbrace{p(x)\geq t}$. \end{definition}

-\paragraph{Positive and Unlabeled Samples.} Given a hypothesis class $\hyH$ and a target function $\hstar$, we use $\optset$ -- which is the set corresponding to $\hstar$ -- to denote the set of positive examples.
+\paragraph{{Sample Distributions}.} Given a hypothesis class $\hyH$ and a target function $\hstar$, we use $\optset$ -- which is the set corresponding to $\hstar$ -- to denote the set of positive examples.
 We use $\cPtrue$ to denote the distribution of positive covariates or features, which satisfies $\supp(\cPtrue)=\optset$. $\cDtrue$ denotes the distributions of all features (regardless of whether their label is positive or not). $\cPtrue$ and $\cDtrue$ are related: $\cPtrue$ is the truncation of $\cDtrue$ to $\optset$ -- the set of positive examples.

 \paragraph{Divergences Between Distributions.} In our applications, we often need bounds on the ``closeness'' of two distributions.
 For this, we recall some common notions.
 Consider two distributions $\cP$ and $\cQ$.
 The total variation distance between $\cP$ and $\cQ$ is $\tv{\cP}{\cQ}=\inparen{\nfrac{1}{2}}\int_{x}\abs{\d \cP(x)-\d \cQ(x)}\d x$.
 The $\chi^2$ divergence from $\cP$ to $\cQ$ is $\chidiv{\cP}{\cQ} = \int \inparen{\nfrac{\d\cP}{\d\cQ}}^2 \d \cQ - 1$.
-Similarly, the Rényi divergence of order \(r \geq 1\) from \(\cP\) to \(\cQ\) is defined as $\renyi{r}{\cP}{\cQ} = \frac{1}{r - 1} \log \int (\sfrac{\d \cP}{\d \cQ})^r \d \cQ$.
+Similarly, the Rényi divergence of order $r \geq 1$ from $\cP$ to $\cQ$ is defined as $\renyi{r}{\cP}{\cQ} = \frac{1}{r - 1} \log \int (\sfrac{\d \cP}{\d \cQ})^r \d \cQ$.